Approximate controllability of semi-linear heat equation with Non-instantaneous impulses, memory and delay: Introduction

-Controllability is a mathematical problem, which consists of finding a controls steering the system from an arbitrary initial state to a final state in a finite interval of time, the controllability of the impulsive systems is studied by several authors (see \cite{SQG,KDP,GL,DULC}).
-In this work we prove the interior approximate controllability for the following non instantaneous impulsive\,\,(NII) semilinear heat equation with memory and delay.\\
+Controllability is a mathematical problem, which consists of finding a controls steering the system from an arbitrary initial state to a final state in a finite interval of time, the controllability of instantaneous impulsive systems have been extensively studied in the literature, see \cite{SQG,KDP,GL,DULC,Zouhair3,Zouhair4}.
+To the best of authors’s knowledge, there is no paper which deals with semilinear heat equation with memory and delay in the presence of non instantaneous impulsive.
+Motivated by the above facts, we study the approximate controllability for the following system { \begin{empheq}[left = \empheqlbrace]{alignat=2}